SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U158_Edge_QAM.md

 ### Creation

-This driver uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.
+This connector uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.

 #### HTTP connection

-This driver can communicate directly with the **U158** but it can also be configured to send requests to the **Astro U100 Controller**, which will then serve as a proxy.
+This connector can communicate directly with the **U158** but it can also be configured to send requests to the **Astro U100 Controller**, which will then serve as a proxy.
 Depending on the communication mode, the HTTP connection must be configured differently:

-#### A) Communication with U100C as proxy:
+#### A) Communication with U100C as proxy

 **SERIAL connection:**